YonaMilstein/QUALITA/README.md

 - [Project Inception](../../wiki/inception)
 - [Software Requirements Specification](../../wiki/srs)
 - [Software Design Specification](../../wiki/sds)

+Please visit our wiki for furthur project info:

 ## Disclaimer
 This project is developed as part of the requirements for a [software engineering course](https://github.com/jce-il/se-class/wiki) at the software engineering department - [Azrieli College of Engineering](http://www.jce.ac.il/), Jerusalem, Israel.